tonywongthw/Treasure-Hunt/README.md

 # Treasure Hunt
- An interesting Treasure Hunt simulation built in Java
+ An interesting Treasure Hunt simulation built in Java!

 # Inspiration

- To simulate a situation where the main character need to obtain enough energy to defeat all zombies and then obtain the treasure
+ To simulate a situation where the main character need to eat sandwiches to obtain enough energy for defeating all zombies, and then obtain the treasure

+# Demo

 ![Demo](https://github.com/tonywongthw/projects/blob/main/screenshots/Treasure%20Hunt%20Demo.gif)